Sparse Generalized Eigenvalue Problem: Optimal Statistical Rates via Truncated Rayleigh Flow: Abstract

 \section{Abstract}

-4pt Sparse generalized eigenvalue problem plays a pivotal role in a large family of high-dimensional learning tasks, including sparse Fisher's discriminant analysis, canonical correlation analysis, and sufficient dimension reduction.
-However, the theory of sparse generalized eigenvalue problem remains largely unexplored.
-In this paper, we exploit a non-convex optimization perspective to study this problem.
-In particular, we propose the truncated \underline{R}ayle\underline{i}gh \underline{fl}ow m\underline{e}thod (Rifle) to estimate the leading generalized eigenvector and show that it converges linearly to a solution with the optimal statistical rate of convergence.
-Our~theory~involves two key ingredients: (i) a new analysis of the gradient descent method on non-convex objective functions, as well as (ii) a fine-grained characterization of the evolution of sparsity patterns along the solution path.
-Thorough numerical studies are provided to back up our theory.
-Finally, we apply our proposed method in the context of sparse sufficient dimension reduction to two gene expression data sets.
+4pt Sparse generalized eigenvalue problem (GEP) plays a pivotal role in a large family of high-dimensional statistical models, including sparse Fisher's discriminant analysis, canonical correlation analysis, and sufficient dimension reduction.
+Sparse GEP involves solving a non-convex optimization problem.
+Most existing methods and theory in the context of specific statistical models that are special cases of the sparse GEP require restrictive structural assumptions on the input matrices.
+In this paper, we propose a two-stage computational framework to solve the sparse GEP.
+At the first stage, we solve a convex relaxation of the sparse GEP.
+Taking the solution as an initial value, we then exploit a nonconvex optimization perspective and propose the truncated \underline{R}ayle\underline{i}gh \underline{fl}ow m\underline{e}thod (Rifle) to estimate the leading generalized eigenvector.
+We show that Rifle converges linearly to a solution with the optimal statistical rate of convergence for many statistical models.
+Theoretically, our method significantly improves upon the existing literature by eliminating structural assumptions on the input matrices for both stages.
+To achieve this, our analysis involves two key ingredients: (i) a new analysis of the gradient based method on nonconvex objective functions, and (ii) a fine-grained characterization of the evolution of sparsity patterns along the solution path.
+Thorough numerical studies are provided to validate the theoretical results. \\